Duke University BA in Linguistics

 Learn more about Duke tuition and fees.

-Online degrees for the Duke linguistics bachelor’s degree program are not available at this time.
+Duke does not offer an online option for its linguistics bachelor’s degree program at this time.
 To see if the school offers distance learning options in other areas, visit the Duke Online Learning page.

-About 88.9% of the students who received their BA in linguistics in 2019-2020 were women.
+Women made up around 88.9% of the linguistics students who took home a bachelor’s degree in 2019-2020.
 This is higher than the nationwide number of 68.6%.

 Of those graduates who received a bachelor’s degree in linguistics at Duke in 2019-2020, 11.1% were racial-ethnic minorities*.
 This is lower than the nationwide number of 37%.